Most interesting landmarks of Sri Lanka

 Described landmarks of Sri Lanka

 Sri Lanka may seem comparatively small if compared to the giant of South Asia – India.
-But this island has huge importance in the history of culture in South Asia, here are found wondrous man made and natural landmarks.
+But this island has huge importance in the history of culture in South Asia, here are found wondrous man-made and natural landmarks.
 Most interesting landmarks of Sri Lanka are:

 - Stupas.
-Some Sri Lankan stupas belong to most outstanding man made landmarks of the world, such as the 122 m tall Jetavanaramaya (the 3rd – 4th century AD), Ruwanwelisaya (91 m tall, built in the 2nd century BC) and others.
+Some Sri Lankan stupas belong to most outstanding man-made landmarks of the world, such as the 122 m tall Jetavanaramaya (the 3rd – 4th century AD), Ruwanwelisaya (91 m tall, built in the 2nd century BC) and others.

 - Rainforest ecosystems.
-Most of Sri Lankan rainforest has been lost but in the remaining patches of this ecosystem live hundreds of species which are not met anywhere else in the world.
+Most of the Sri Lankan rainforest has been lost but in the remaining patches of this ecosystem live hundreds of species that are not met anywhere else in the world.
 Sometimes unique ecosystems and unique species have evolved on a small patch of land – such as Pitawala Pathana in Knuckles Range.

-There are many other wonders in the country – amazing rock-cut temples, ancient irrigation systems of giant size, world’s oldest known planted tree and others.
+There are many other wonders in the country – amazing rock-cut temples, ancient irrigation systems of giant size, the world’s oldest known planted tree and others.